Ceramic Filter System Overview

 • Cement Organic HAPS (O-HAPS) effectively destroyed.

-• Tri-Mer Catalytic Ceramic Filter Systems are a cost-effective solution to many difficult pollution control issues.
+• Tri-Mer Ceramic Catalyst Filter Systems are a cost-effective solution to many difficult pollution control issues.

 Multiple Plenums for Projects of Any Size